zzzprojects/docs/html-agility-pack.net/pages/documentations/utilities/detect-encoding.md

 ### Example

-The following example detects the encoding of an HTML text provided on a TextReader.
+The following example detects the encoding of an HTML text provided in a TextReader.

 ```csharp